ptomulik/testmd/README.md

 The supported operations currently include:

-  * retrieving list of package names (with given prefix e.g.),
+  * listing available packages,
   * listing available package(s) versions,
+  * retrieving full package records (containig descriptions, etc.),
-  * guessing what's the installation candidate version for a given package,
+  * guassing the installation candidate (version) for a given package,

+and few other functionalities.

 ##Setup

-###What [Modulename] affects
+###What repoutil affects

 * Executes commands responsible for querying information about package repositories.
 What command may actually be executed depends on agent's OS and